LF2L/lf2l.github.io/collections/_green-fablab/en/stages.md

-# My Expectations of You
+# Our Expectations of You

 As advisors of your work, we have several additional expectations of you.

 - Commit to becoming an *excellent researcher*.
-Frankly, We expect you to be awesome - and well above the productivity of average students at your level both nationally and within your Department.
+Frankly, We expect you to be **awesome** - and well above the productivity of average students at your level both nationally and within your department.
 While you are at LF2L, we are committed to training and advising you and securing the resources necessary to support your work (e.g. supplies for your experiments and in most cases your salary).
-This takes a lot of work that I am happy to undertake as long you are doing your best to be successful.
+This takes a lot of work that we are happy to undertake as long you are doing your best to be successful.

 - Listen to the advice we give you.
 If you do not understand why - ask.
 You do not always need to do what I suggest, but if you consistently ignore my advice, it doesn't make sense for me to be your advisor.
 - Make research a higher priority than course work.
 While you are expected to do well in your classes, you excel in graduate school by doing great research, not by getting perfect grades.
 - Minimize the time wasted on mandatory training for anything that will not benefit your research directly.